tincan-linux/tincan-linux.github.io/site/install/hard.md

 === Graphical environment $[073]

-Install the xorg server and some other bits to make it work:
+Install the wayland libraries (this will get everything):

 --------------------------------------------------------------------------------

-  # arc b xorg-server sx xf86-input-libinput
+  # arc b wlroots

 --------------------------------------------------------------------------------

-Window managers, terminals, etc are not provided.
+Compositors, terminals, etc are not provided.
 You will have to obtain and build these yourself.
-I recommend trying out [sowm](https://github.com/dylanaraps/sowm) for a window manager, [st](https://st.suckless.org) for a terminal, and [dmenu](https://tools.suckless.org/dmenu) to launch programs.
+Here are some of my recommendations, though the choice is entirely up to you:

+  - Compositor: river, dwl, owl
+  - Terminal: foot, havoc
+  - Status bar: yambar

 And to install a minimal web browser: